satrioadii/wtk_socket_server/README.md

-# API for To Do Serial Communication using Serialport.io
+# API To Communicate on Devices using Socket IO

-This project will help you to do serial communication with embedded systems such as Raspberry PI, Arduino, or STM32.
+This project will help you to do communication to clients with embedded systems such as Raspberry PI, Arduino, or STM32.
 Follow instruction below to try this on your own.

 ## Getting Started